etleap/terraform-provider-etleap/docs/data-sources/pipeline.md

 - `entity` (String) The ActiveCampaign resource.
 Example: Contacts, Custom Fields and Custom Values
 - `latency_threshold` (Number) Notify if we can't extract for `x` hours.
 Setting it to `null` disables the notification.
 Defaults to `null`.
 - `type` (String) must be one of ["ACTIVE_CAMPAIGN"]

+<a id="nestedatt--source--azure_blob_storage"></a>
+### Nested Schema for `source.azure_blob_storage`

+Read-Only:

+- `connection_id` (String) The universally unique identifier for the source.
+- `file_name_filter` (String) Regular expression matching the names of the files to be processed by this pipeline.
+A single value for `paths` is required when `fileNameFilter` is specified.
+- `files_can_change` (Boolean) Etleap can check whether files that were already processed have changed.
+If the file has changed, then Etleap fetches the new file and removes the old file's data in the destination and adds the changed data. <br> This can only be enabled when `newFileBehavior` is set to `APPEND`.
+Defaults to `false`.
+- `glob_pattern` (String) A glob pattern to be used as a path.
+Either `globPattern` or `paths` must be specified, but not both.
+- `latency_threshold` (Number) Notify if we can't extract for `x` hours.
+Setting it to `null` disables the notification.
+Defaults to `null`.
+- `low_watermark` (String) Timestamp of the earliest modified file that should be processed by the pipeline.
+Only the files modified after this timestamp will be processed.
+Format of the timestamp: 'yyyy-MM-dd'.
+- `new_file_behavior` (String) Specifies whether new files update, add to or replace existing files.
+See <a target="_blank" href="https://docs.etleap.com/documentation/user-guides/create-a-file-based-pipeline/#update-method">the documentation</a> for more details. must be one of ["UPDATE", "APPEND", "REPLACE"]
+- `paths` (List of String) File or folder paths for the files to be extracted from the source.
+In the case when `fileNameFilter` is specified exactly one folder path must be given here. `paths` can't be used when a `globPattern` is specified.
+- `type` (String) must be one of ["AZURE_BLOB_STORAGE"]

 <a id="nestedatt--source--bigquery"></a>